Watershed moment in NYC: New law allows noncitizens to vote

 Associated Press

-NEW YORK (AP) — More than 800,000 noncitizens and so-called “Dreamers” in New York City will have access to the ballot box — and could vote in municipal elections as early as next year — after Mayor Eric Adams allowed legislation approved by the City Council a month ago to automatically become law on Sunday.
+NEW YORK (AP) — More than 800,000 noncitizens and “Dreamers” in New York City will have access to the ballot box — and could vote in municipal elections as early as next year — after Mayor Eric Adams allowed legislation to automatically become law Sunday.

-Opponents have vowed to challenge the new law.
-Unless a judge halts its implementation, New York City is now the most populous city in the United States to grant voting rights to noncitizens.
+Opponents have vowed to challenge the new law, which the City Council approved a month ago.
+Unless a judge halts its implementation, New York City is the first major U.S. city to grant widespread municipal voting rights to noncitizens.

 More than a dozen communities across the U.S. already allow noncitizens to cast ballots in local elections, including 11 towns in Maryland and two in Vermont.

-Note: This story has been corrected to show that the DREAM Act hasn’t been passed.